CornellDataScience/QuACC/PROGRESS.md

   are just weighted averages of every word vector in which the character appears.
   * Created character embeddings from pre-trained GloVe.

+03/08 (All)
+* Created `layers.py`, `model.py`
+  * Potential exploration topic: why does R-Net only feed the last hidden layer of the bi-directional RNN for character embeddings?
+* Created `hyperparams.py`
+  * Store all hyperparameters as a class.